How to Upload products to WooCommerce in WP User Frontend

-Please note that- WP User Frontend Pro does not allow to create variable products from frontend at this time.
+Please note that WP User Frontend Pro does not allow you to create variable products from the front end at this time.

-Previously, you had to custom code to get image gallery for WC product upload page.
-Now, User Frontend Pro automatically creates image gallery for your product upload page.
-The WooCommerce Product Template has image gallery field included.
-So, you dont have to do anything extra.
+Previously, you had to use a custom code to get an image gallery for the WC product upload page.
+Now, User Frontend Pro automatically creates an image gallery for your product upload page.
+The WooCommerce Product Template has an image gallery field included.
+So, you don't have to do anything extra.

 The new WooCommerce product form template also creates fields for downloadable products.
 You can let your users upload downloadable products with the product creation form as well.

-product_shipping_class if you want to add product type (simple, variation, downloadable etc), category, tag, shipping class if you want the user to set those fields out while uploading.
+product type (simple, variation, downloadable, etc.), category, tag, and shipping class, if you want the user to set those fields out while uploading.

 When you are satisfied adding fields to the form hit save and copy the shortcode for the form.

 We will need three pages to get started.

 The main page is where the user will create the product.
 We have already created this page.

 The dashboard page will display all the products submitted by the user.

 This page will allow that user to edit or update the uploaded product if the admin allows the user to.